Jae1-alt/c7-wk3-lab-homework/250923-Notes-Commands and GitHub.md

 This `--no-preserve-root` flag is a safety mechanism that forces you to explicitly state that you are aware you are about to do something irreversible.

-Of course.
-Here is a summary of our conversation about the root and home directories, formatted as bullet points for your notes.

----

-Of course.
-That is a great set of notes covering the fundamentals.
-Here is that information, proofread and reformatted into a clear, instructive guide with some additional context.

 -----

 ##  Initial Git Configuration